May 23, 2019, by Rupert Knight

 Modelling potentially involves a variety of teacher moves, such as the demonstration of key processes.
 In lessons that I observe, effective modelling is often evident, but I am frequently struck by the relative scarcity of one component: thinking aloud, or what we might refer to as metacognitive modelling.

 One of Bandura’s key insights was that simple exposure to a good example (or model) is insufficient.
 The learner needs to be directed to notice its essential features.
 This is where the articulation of expert thinking, so often left tacit, can be made explicit to pupils.
-The case for this is made strongly in the Education Endowment Fund’s 2018 guidance report based on evidence around metacognition.
+The case for this is made strongly in the Education Endowment Foundation’s 2018 guidance report based on evidence around metacognition.
 Showing how a teacher gets started on, self-monitors and evaluates a problem-solving process, for example, can be immensely valuable.
 Doing so live offers a glimpse of thinking at work in real-time.
 This form of modelling often goes beyond the successful completion of a single specific task, or the straightforward worked example, and allows learners to experience features of a process such as:

 Interpreting instructions or given information;